rapidsai/cugraph/README.md

 [![Build Status](https://gpuci.gpuopenanalytics.com/job/rapidsai/job/gpuci/job/cugraph/job/branches/job/cugraph-branch-pipeline/badge/icon)](https://gpuci.gpuopenanalytics.com/job/rapidsai/job/gpuci/job/cugraph/job/branches/job/cugraph-branch-pipeline/)

 The [RAPIDS](https://rapids.ai) cuGraph library is a collection of GPU accelerated graph algorithms that process data found in [GPU DataFrames](https://github.com/rapidsai/cudf).
 The vision of cuGraph is _to make graph analysis ubiquitous to the point that users just think in terms of analysis and not technologies or frameworks_.
 To realize that vision, cuGraph operators, at the Python layer, on GPU DataFrames, allowing for seamless passing of data between ETL tasks in [cuDF](https://github.com/rapidsai/cudf) and machine learning tasks in [cuML](https://github.com/rapidsai/cuml).
 Data scientist familiar with Python will quickly pick up how cuGraph integrates with the Pandas-like API of cuDF.
-Likewise, user familiar with NetworkX will quickly reconnize the NetworkX-like API provided in cuGraph, with the goal being to allow existing code to be ported with minimal effort into RAPIDS.
+Likewise, user familiar with NetworkX will quickly recognize the NetworkX-like API provided in cuGraph, with the goal being to allow existing code to be ported with minimal effort into RAPIDS.
 For users familiar with C++/CUDA and graph structures, a C++ API is also provided.
 However, there is less type and structure checking at the C++ layer.

  For more project details, see [rapids.ai](https://rapids.ai/).